-The upper cost of Council's fleet vehicles is limited by the Australian Taxation Office (ATO) luxury car determination and managed in accordance with Council's Sustainable Motor Fleet Policy.
+The upper cost of Council's fleet vehicles is limited by the Australian Taxation Office (ATO) luxury car determination.

 The Mayor and authorised Council staff members are entitled to drive the Mayoral vehicle.

 Council will meet the cost of parking fees and road tolls for the Mayoral vehicle associated with business use of the vehicle.
 However, the driver of the vehicle is personally responsible for all traffic or parking fines incurred while travelling in private or Council vehicles on Council business.